braintapper/miio/README.md

-# (Only) Added QingPing Air Monitor Lite with Miot API
+# MIIO with QingPing Air Monitor Lite support

 This fork of `@rifat/miio` adds support for the QingPing Air Monitor Lite (`cgllc.airm.cgdn1`).